Testament (album): William Orbit sessions

 In May 2018, All Saints confirmed that they had worked with producer William Orbit for the first time since their second album, Saints & Sinners (2000).
 Orbit had focused on art instead of music for the last 10 years of his career, and it was not until Lewis and Nicole Appleton ran into him one night in Soho that he suggested working with the band again.

 Recording with Orbit would involve the group doing numerous vocal takes through trial and error, instead of him "chopping up the vocals and piecing them together".

 Orbit co-wrote and produced two songs for Testament.
 The first, "Testament In Motion", was a revisited demo that he wrote with Lewis in 2008 during the band's second hiatus.
 Lewis kept the demo throughout her time of writing for other singers and bands, believing it was an All Saints song.
 Blatt was the most reluctant to like the track and found it dated.
-She gave a lot of musical input and spent time in the studio, picking the song apart and honing in on instruments Lewis never took notice of.
+She gave a lot of musical input and spent time in the studio, picking the song apart and homing in on instruments Lewis never took notice of.
 These instruments were then enhanced and took the track in a new direction, making it sound completely different to the demo.
 "After All" was the most challenging song on Testament to finish.
 Lewis wrote the track with Hutch, who produced the group's 2016 single "One Strike", but felt its sound did not fit with the rest of the album and asked Orbit to rework it.
 The song went through many mixes with Lewis not playing some to the rest of the band because she saw no point.